- The statistical forecasting is typically combined with judgment methods produced by sales and marketing to arrive at a consensus forecast.

-Perhaps I am naive, have a different perspective on risk, and don’t understand executive politics very well, I would prefer to have a success implementation with a best of breed vendor, rather than a failed implementation which then needs to be defended by explaining that a major brand was selected.
+Perhaps I am naive, have a different perspective on risk, and don’t understand executive politics very well.
+I would prefer to have a successful implementation with a best of breed vendor, rather than a failed implementation which then needs to be defended by explaining that a major brand was selected.
 It’s a sad state of affairs when buying an uncompetitive application based upon brand is considered the lowest risk solution and buying from a best of breed vendor require “bravery” on the part of an executive.

 When executives buy software in the standard way, planners get an application that is difficult to use and is not able to help them get their job done.
-It is strange that executives should want to remove the input from the very people that they will hold accountable for using the system.
+Strangely, executives should want to remove the input from the very people that they will hold accountable for using the system.
 Executives should see their role as putting the best tool in the hands of planners that allows them to improve forecast accuracy.
 Myself, I am unconcerned with the software that other people use, as long as they like it, can use it effectively to meet their objectives.

 Not Hiring the Right People to Perform Demand Forecasting

 People with deep forecasting expertise tend not to work permanently for companies, but tend to work for best of breed vendors or consulting companies.
 This is a matter of budget.
 A company needs several very expert people in forecasting because consultants and vendors are selling something to the company.